Covid-19 sets perfect conditions for mental health crises among university students

 But for young people who were already suffering mental health conditions before the crisis, Covid-19 has brought even more fear, anxiety and isolation into their lives.

 A recent Guardian article gives examples of how the pandemic is turning the lives of many young people upside down.
 One section interviews Bella Brown, a student whose experience is just one of many.
 Lack of social interaction because of lockdown has exacerbated her “anxiety and chronic depression”.
-Behind closed dormitory doors, a sense of uncertainty and solitude have become a daily companion for many youngsters in the UK.
-Adding insult to injury, any attempts to access university counselling services online have failed, the slots are described to be booked up until October 2021.
+Behind closed doors, a sense of uncertainty and solitude have become a daily companion for many youngsters in the UK.
+Adding insult to injury, any attempts to receive a counselling with the help of university have not yielded results; the slots are described to be “booked up until October 2021”.

 Such tales of dismay, disappointment and anger are becoming all too familiar to students all across the globe on the verge of their adulthood, whose university years and future aspirations are being hijacked by the virus.
 For international students, isolation, cultural differences and extra expenses only added to their worries.